 The essential guide to driving in Crete on holiday

 Nothing beats getting behind the wheel to explore a new destination.
 We love the freedom to see the sights at our own pace, especially when travelling with kids who quickly get bored on organised tours or need a loo break at the most inconvenient of times.
-During our recent family holiday in Crete we borrowed a hire car for a day and drove from the Greek Island’s north to south coast.
+During our family holiday in Crete we borrowed a hire car for a day and drove from the Greek island’s north to south coast.
 It was our first time driving in Crete and there were a few things we noticed that made it different to the UK and some other countries we’ve driven in.

 Here’s our guide to driving and hiring a car in Crete:

 *This post contains compensated links*

 Let’s start with the basics.
 You drive on the right side of the road in Crete, just like mainland Greece and the rest of mainland Europe.

 Hiring a car in Crete